The cause of Kawasaki disease is unknown but may be associated with an infection.

 Once Kawasaki disease is diagnosed, children have electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG) and ultrasonography of the heart ( echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+This record, the electrocardiogram (also known as an ECG)... read more (ECG) and ultrasonography of the heart (echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more ) to look for coronary artery aneurysms, leaking heart valves, inflammation of the sac that surrounds the heart ( pericarditis Overview of Pericardial Disease Pericardial disease affects the pericardium, which is the flexible two-layered sac that envelops the heart.
-The pericardium helps keep the heart in position, helps prevent the heart from overfilling... read more ), or inflammation of the heart muscle ( myocarditis Myocarditis Myocarditis is inflammation of the muscle tissue of the heart (myocardium) that causes tissue death.
+Ultrasonography of the heart (echocardiography) is one of... read more ) to look for coronary artery aneurysms, leaking heart valves, inflammation of the sac that surrounds the heart (pericarditis Overview of Pericardial Disease Pericardial disease affects the pericardium, which is the flexible two-layered sac that envelops the heart.
+The pericardium helps keep the heart in position, helps prevent the heart from overfilling... read more ), or inflammation of the heart muscle (myocarditis Myocarditis Myocarditis is inflammation of the muscle tissue of the heart (myocardium) that causes tissue death.
 Myocarditis may be caused by many disorders, including infection, toxins and drugs that affect... read more ).
 Sometimes abnormalities do not appear right away, so these tests are repeated 2 to 3 weeks, 6 to 8 weeks, and perhaps 6 to 12 months after symptoms began.
-If ECG or echocardiography tests are abnormal, doctors may do a stress test Stress Testing Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
+If ECG or echocardiography test results are abnormal, doctors may do a stress test Stress Testing Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
 In coronary artery disease, blood flow... read more .
 If an aneurysm is seen during echocardiography, children may have heart catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
 These... read more .

 About two thirds of the aneurysms go away within 1 year.
 Large aneurysms are more likely to remain.
 However, even when aneurysms go away, children have an increased risk of heart problems in adulthood.